tomas-fryza/avr-course/labs/08-asm/README.md

    > **Note:** Complete guide on using Doxygen to document C source code is [here](https://embeddedinventor.com/guide-to-configure-doxygen-to-document-c-source-code-for-beginners/).

-2. When you finish, always synchronize the contents of your working folder with the local and remote versions of your repository.
-This way you are sure that you will not lose any of your changes.
-To do that, use **Source Control (Ctrl+Shift+G)** in Visual Studio Code or git commands.
+2. After completing your work, ensure that you synchronize the contents of your working folder with both the local and remote repository versions.
+This practice guarantees that none of your changes are lost.
+You can achieve this by using **Source Control (Ctrl+Shift+G)** in Visual Studio Code or by utilizing Git commands.

    > **Help:** Useful git commands are `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
 Note that, a brief description of useful git commands can be found [here](https://github.com/tomas-fryza/digital-electronics-1/wiki/Useful-Git-commands) and detailed description of all commands is [here](https://github.com/joshnh/Git-Commands).

 <a name="experiments"></a>

-## Experiments on your own
+## (Optional) Experiments on your own

 1. In `lfsr.S` file, program the assembly function `uint8_t lfsr8_fibonacci_asm(uint8_t value)`, which generates a 8-bit LFSR sequence with Tap positions 8, 6, 5, 4.
 What is the sequence length?
 What is the duration of the function in CPU cycles?
 Use eight LEDs and display each generated LFSR value.
 Simulate the application in SimulIDE.

    ![4-bit LFSR simulation](images/screenshot_simulide_asm_lfsr4.png)

-2. (Optional) In `main.c` file, program the C function `uint8_t lfsr4_fibonacci_c(uint8_t value)`, which generates a 4-bit LFSR sequence with a maximum length.
+2. In `main.c` file, program the C function `uint8_t lfsr4_fibonacci_c(uint8_t value)`, which generates a 4-bit LFSR sequence with a maximum length.
 In the `.lst` file compare both functions, in assembly and your C-realization.
 What is the duration of both functions in CPU cycles?

    | **Function** | **Number of instructions** | **Total number of CPU cycles** |
    | :-- | :-: | :-: |